Kelly Rowland Flaunts Insane Curves In Pale Pink Bodysuit

-Singer Kelly Rowland showed off her insane body for her 9.3 million Instagram followers as she shared yet another piece from her collaboration line with Kate Hudson’s athletic wear brand Fabletics.
+Singer Kelly Rowland showed off her insane body for her 9.3 million Instagram followers as she shared yet another piece from her collaboration line with Kate Hudson’s athletic-wear brand Fabletics.

 In the simple snap, Kelly posed in front of a neutral backdrop that had one column and several large panels.
-Her hair was pulled away from her face in braids, which allowed the stunning bone structure of her face to shine.
+Her hair was pulled away from her face in braids, which allowed her stunning bone structure to shine.
 She gazed off into the distance and the light illuminated her cheekbones for a truly stunning snap.

 For the picture, Kelly rocked a pale pink bodysuit that clung to every inch of her curves.
-The piece had long sleeves that went halfway down Rowland’s hands for a full coverage look.
-The neckline was high, so no cleavage was visible in the look, but the bodysuit had several details that accentuated her curves.
+The piece had long sleeves that went halfway down the singer’s hands for a full coverage look.
+The neckline was high, so no cleavage was visible, but the bodysuit had several details that accentuated her curves.
 There was seaming along the bottom of the bust, as well as two curved seams down the abdomen that drew attention to her hourglass physique.

 The suit had high-cut sides that stretched up over her hips, flaunting her toned and curvaceous legs.
 Kelly gripped the column behind her with her hands and posed in a way that emphasized her curves and put the bodysuit on full display.

-She added an inspirational caption to the post, and also made sure to include a hashtag that let her followers know the piece was from her Kelly X Fabletics collaboration line.
+She added an inspirational caption to the post, making sure to include a hashtag that let her followers know the piece was from her Kelly X Fabletics collaboration line.

-Kelly’s followers couldn’t get enough of the sizzling snap, and the post quickly racked up over 82,500 likes within just 17 hours.
-Former Fifth Harmony member and current solo artist Normani even gave Kelly a like on the post.
+Kelly’s followers couldn’t get enough of the sizzling snap.
+The post quickly racked up over 82,500 likes within just 17 hours.
+Former Fifth Harmony member and current solo artist Normani even gave the former Destiny’s Child singer a like on the post.

 Many of Kelly’s fans took to the comments section to share their thoughts on the look.